Core modules

 Parameters:

-• kernel_size (int, optional) – size of the blurring kernel (has to be odd - even numbers will be ceiled)
+• kernel_size (int, optional) – Size of the blurring kernel, must be positive and odd.

 Returns: